cs1302uga/cs1302-ce32/README.md

 ## Exercise Steps

+For this first checkpoint, we encourage you to make use of the Java 8 Stream API instead of recursion when asked to implement an iterative process without using loops.

 1. Open `MyFaceDriver.java`.
 Most of the code should look familiar from previous exercises.
    Read through the `main` method and make sure you have a good idea of what it does.
    You should also familiarize yourself with the other methods in the file.